 achieve disruptive outcomes that challenge the status quo and supporting innovation across disciplines

 contribute to a heightened profile for Cambridge as a contemporary, international city and ultimately, build a reputation for the city as a leading R&D centre for arts and technology

 Simon Poulter is an artist and curator who has developed projects and programmes for a number of key arts organisations nationally.
 These include FACT, Watershed, AND Festival, MAC and The Atkinson.
 Simon was Associate Curator at Metal where he devised various projects including Macoto Murayama - New Works for Liverpool Biennial and NetPark, a Digital R & D funded project at Metal Southend.
-Simon has recently exhibited work at the Whitechapel Art Gallery and MIMA in Middlesborough.
+Simon has exhibited work at the Whitechapel Art Gallery and MIMA in Middlesborough.